tejmagar/tejmagar/README.md

-Hi, I am Tej Magar
+Hi, I am Tej Magar.
+I like to code and play with SEO stuffs.

 # 🛠️ Skills
 - Android with Java